How to bring positive energy into your home in 2025 – 9 expert tips

 Flooding a room with natural light is an easy way to welcome a boost of positive energy because it links the indoor space to the outside and nature.
 Natural light works wonders for improving your mood and therefore is essential to a home that feels joyful and positive.

-Open the window shutters, curtains, and blinds to expose your home to the maximum daily dose of natural light.
+Open the window shutters, curtains, and blinds to expose your home to the maximum daily dose of natural light and make a dark room brighter.

-Maximize the light levels in any way you can, even by rethinking your furniture layout: "ensure your furniture doesn’t block the light and move any mirrors in your home to face opposite a window," advises Johanna Constantinou, brand director at Tapi.
+Maximise the light levels in any way you can, even by rethinking your furniture layout, "Ensure your furniture doesn’t block the light and move any mirrors in your home to face opposite a window," advises Johanna Constantinou, brand director at Tapi.
 "Change the positioning of any sofa or chairs, and pull your furniture out from your wall to allow light to flow more freely."

-Thoughtfully position furniture to provide a clear view to any outdoor space, to make it outside feel like a continuation of indoor living space – unifying the two areas.
+Thoughtfully position furniture to provide a clear view of any outdoor space, to make it outside feel like a continuation of indoor living space – unifying the two areas.

 8. Introduce uplifting color